 Acadian is evaluating opportunities to generate additional income from existing timberlands, including through participation in both compliance and voluntary carbon credit markets.
 During 2021, Acadian executed its first carbon development and marketing agreement to develop voluntary carbon credits on the portion of its Maine Timberlands that is subject to a working forest conservation easement.
-Acadian will continue to explore future opportunities.
+This project commits Acadian to balancing harvest and growth, and requires long term planning, annual reporting, periodic carbon inventory verification, and maintenance of the existing sustainable forestry certification.
+Sales are expected to begin in 2023.
+Acadian will continue to explore additional opportunities in the future.